cam-leo/index.html/README.md

 **Date:** June 2024
 **Tools: Power BI, Tableau, Excel**

 Imported and cleaned a dataset containing stock data of Amazon from 1997-2021.
 I then computed several North Star metrics to determine how well Amazon stock has been performing over the years.
-Finally, I offer several recommendations on which course of action to take to continue maximizing company growth.
+Provided several recommendations on which future courses of action to take to continue maximizing company growth.

 **Key Features:**

 - Data cleaning and preprocessing using Excel.
 - Comprehensive data analysis and visualization using Power BI and Tableau.
-- Recommendations based on business questions.
+- Recommendations based on answering of relevant business questions.

 [View Project](https://github.com/cam-leo/AmazonStocks)